moble/GWFrames/README.md

 * [h5py](http://code.google.com/p/h5py/) v2.1 or greater (`pip install --user h5py`)
 * [IPython](http://ipython.org/) v1.0 or greater, with notebook (`pip install --user ipython \[notebook\]`)

-N.B.: GSL, HDF5, and Python must all be compiled with the same compiler.
+N.B.: GSL, HDF5, FFTW, and Python must all be compiled with the same compiler.
 In particular, if you are installing this on a cluster, check to ensure that the requirements are compiled with the same compiler.